Hojano/FTS_GC_AnalysisRC/README.md

-# CO/CO2 hydrogenation (Fischer-Tropsch) analysis )
+# CO/CO2 hydrogenation (Fischer-Tropsch) analysis - Under active development
 ## Description
 This repository contains my FTS_GC analysis package.
-Among others, the package can be used to import .dx files, logfiles and GC data from various IR setups.
+Among others, the package can be used to import .txt files containing the raw chromatogram data

 ## Installation
 - clone the repository: